NatiSayada/k3s-proxmox-terraform-ansible/README.md

-Get the image that you would like to work with. you can browse to <https://cloud-images.ubuntu.com> and select any other version that you would like to work with. it can also work for Debian and centos (R.I.P)
+Get the image that you would like to work with. you can browse to <https://cloud-images.ubuntu.com> and select any other version that you would like to work with. for Debian, got to <https://cloud.debian.org/images/cloud/>. it can also work for centos (R.I.P)

 ```bash
 wget https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img